-Need something to add to your resolutions?
+Need something to add to your list of things to do?
 Probably not.
 However if you have some larger goals in place, this tool can break them down to smaller, more attainable aspirations.
-With all talk about self-awareness, reflection, and connection, how do these things become habits?
+With talk about self-awareness, reflection, and connection, how do these things become habits?
 How do they become what we naturally do in order to apply them as foundations for greater overall self-improvement and wellbeing?

 So where to start?
 Know there are no rules!
 If you want to write on a napkin in purple crayon, go for it!
 It probably won’t be easy, but your “journal entry” doesn’t need to be legible to be helpful to you.
-I know people who completely dump whatever is in their minds and then delete or destroy it right after.
+You can completely dump whatever is on your mind and then delete or destroy it right after.
 Here are a few ideas and prompts to get you going.

 Meditative writing.
 Begin your writing with a brief meditation or taking a few breaths to center your focus.
-Or, in a course I took back in undergrad, we chose three different colored markers.
+Or, in a mindfulness course I took back in undergrad, we chose three different colored markers.
 With one marker we wrote nonstop filling a page.
-Grammar, spelling, and handwriting don’t count, be wild.
+Grammar, spelling, and handwriting don’t count.
+Go wild.
 Once you reach the bottom edge turn the page sideways and write in a different color over it and across it.
-Then we continued with the last color after turning the paper a third time.
+Then continue with the last color after turning the paper a third time.
 It will look like a rainbow mess!

 If you’d like to use your journal writing for more objective self-awareness, an interesting resource I recently used in a research project is James Pennebaker’s Linguistic Inquiry and Word Count (LIWC).
-It allows you to input your personal writing and provides you with data from it, for example how emotional your writing is, how many “negative” words you use, how social your writing is vs how many times you write “I”.
+It allows you to input your personal writing and provides you with data from it.
+For example, it analyzes how emotional your writing is, how many “negative” words you use, how social your writing is versus how many times you write “I”.
 Pennebaker is a social psychologist who specializes in language for mental health.
 It’s pretty cool to have something pick up aspects in your writing you may not have otherwise noticed without having someone else read it.
 With your journals you can be as analytical and organized as you choose, or not at all!

 Take the plunge!
 Go write and see what it does for you, what you can do for you!
 If you like this page, please share it.